somethingfromn/About-Handong/README.md

 #### 03.12.2019
 __[version 1.1]__

--Added buttons for 'food', 'bus', 'about this app' and 'back home')
+- Added buttons for 'food', 'bus', 'about this app' and 'back home')

--Changed the system showing like below images because Kakao recommend me to use the bottom button, then users can use it effectiently.
+- Changed the system showing like below images because Kakao recommend me to use the bottom button, then users can use it effectiently.

 ![photo 4](/Image-sources/03.12.2019.jpeg )
 ![photo 5](/Image-sources/03.12.2019-(2).png )